taijeronv/taijeronv_info/content/authors/admin/_index.md

 as possible.

 **My Goals**
+- In one year I would like to move from concept to playable demo with my passion project the NextGen Wargame.
+- In one year I would like to learn Javascript and be proficient enough to get an entry level job.
+-
+**Objectives**
 - I'm seeking a full time opportunity with a solid company.
 - I'm an obvious fit for the military sector (training, education, or operations) but if you're not in the mil sector that's fine.
 I believe my skills will work